background

 • A Brief History of The Lemp Brewery

 The Lemp Brewing Company was founded as the Western Brewery by Adam Lemp in 1840 in Saint Louis, Missouri.
 Adam Lemp initially started out as a grocer but quickly moved into the brewery and saloon business which proved to be more popular.
 The Western Brewery was originally located on Second Street (between Walnut and Elm) where its annual output was initialy around 100 barrels.
-Within ten years, the brewery had 6 employees with an output of 4,000 barrels and that number would be more than doubled, to 8,300, another 10 years later.
-By the time prohibition descended upon the enterprise 80 years after it had first begun, the Lemp Brewing Company had established world-renown and was one of the largest breweries in the world with an annual output which exceeded 500,000 barrels.
+Within ten years, the brewery had 6 employees with an output of 4,000 barrels and that number would be more than doubled, to 8,300, another 10 years later [40].
+By the time prohibition descended upon the enterprise 80 years after it had first begun, the Lemp Brewing Company had established world-renown and was one of the largest breweries in the world with an annual output which exceeded 500,000 barrels [16].
 A major contributing factor to this success was the leadership of the brewery throughout its history who proved to be relentless and innovative in the art of operational logistics as well as in the art of brewing; they had developed an unrivaled global distribution network which enabled them to cement the Lemp reputation far beyond the reach of most competitors.
-By 1891, all shipments from the brewery to destinations outside of Saint Louis began their journey on Lemp's own Western Cable Railway which was an engineering solution that connected the brewery itself to a rail yard located 2000 feet down a steep hill from the plant.
+By 1891 [15], all shipments from the brewery to destinations outside of Saint Louis began their journey on Lemp's own Western Cable Railway which was an engineering solution that connected the brewery itself to a rail yard located 2000 feet down a steep hill from the plant.
 Because the grade was too steep for regular locomotives, the Western Cable Railway utilized a hoist and cable system to control a custom designed "grip car" by which to convey product to the railroads for shipment.
-This was the vehicle by which the Lemp Brewery propelled itself to global domination; With regular shipping routes established to all corners of the United States, plus: Canada, Mexico, Central and South America, Hawaii, Cuba, the Philipines, Australia and Europe, Lemp's annual sales totalled 3.5 Million dollars per year.
+This was the vehicle by which the Lemp Brewery propelled itself to global domination; With regular shipping routes established to all corners of the United States, plus: Canada, Mexico, Central and South America, Hawaii, Cuba, the Philipines, Australia and Europe, Lemp's annual sales totalled 3.5 Million dollars per year [16,17].
 At this time, Lemp reportedly had over 1,200 employees in the Saint Louis area alone.
 Additional personnel maintained countless satellite offices, usually in the form of shipping depots and ice houses, located in virtually every major city throughout the United States and elsewhere across the world.
 In 1892, the Western Brewery was officially incorporated as the William J. Lemp Brewing Company with William Sr as president and his son William Jr as vice president.
 Falstaff, which was introduced in 1899 and quickly became their most popular brew, later earned the title of "first beer to be delivered by airplane" (on Dec 2, 1912) and is said to be the first to be shipped coast-to-coast via refrigerated rail cars.
 Lemp was indeed counted among, if not the first, "nation-wide" brewery owing to this massive logistics operation.
 The Lemp Brewing Company, under the leadership of Adam Lemp's son William, had been transformed from a small local brewery/saloon to one of the largest brewers in the United States while also being universally regarded among the top brewers of the day.
 William J. Lemp Sr. had achieved unimaginable success through good business practices which included investing heavily into brewery improvements and establishing an efficient global distribution network.

 As its popularity was soaring and Falstaff was being sold in all corners of the globe in the late 19th century, the now aging brewery was being pushed to its limits in order to keep up with demand and to usher in the best technologcial advancements being introduced at the dawn of a new, modern, century.
 More efficient methods of brewing greater quantities of beer were being developed in order to stay ahead of the competition as well as to refine the high standards of quality and excellence which Lemp prided itself on.
 By the late 1870's, artificial refrigeration had rendered underground storage increasingly inconvenient and thus obsolete.
-Each successive year thereafter seemed to mark new advancements in the brewing arts and members of Lemp's own personnel were on the front lines in this revolution having been highly educated on the subjects as shown by their contributions of numerous technical papers outlining discoveries and innovations which were published by various journals and trade organizations.
+Each successive year thereafter seemed to mark new advancements in the brewing arts and members of Lemp's own personnel were on the front lines in this revolution having been highly educated on the subjects as shown by their contributions of numerous technical papers outlining discoveries and innovations which were published by various journals and trade organizations [35].
 Their developments literally shaped the state of the brewery that was to come.
 As the 20th century dawned and the sun rose on the Lemp Brewery on January 1st 1900, its rays illuminated one of the most successful and profitable enterprises in Saint Louis.
 A bright and seemingly unlimited future shone on the horizon.
 The time had come for the Lemp Brewery to undergo its second major transformation to refine itself, meet the new century head-on and thereby solidify its hard-earned reputation as one of the most technologically advanced, thoroughly modern breweries in the world.

 The Lemp Brewery was in its prime and, by all accounts, among the biggest and best in the industry during the early 20th century.
 There was no end in sight to the overwhelming success and the profits which were pouring in as freely as the beer poured out.
 But as the 1910's approached the 20's, there was no denying the increasing influence of groups whose aim was the ultimate prohibition of alcohol.
 Prohibition was subsequently ratified on January 16, 1919 and overnight, the product for which this once state-of-the-art facility was specifically designed to produce was now outlawed, rendering this massive facility along with the massive time, energy and money invested into it, much of it having been freshly completed, all of it now obsolete.
 In 1920, the rights to the legendary Falstaff beer was sold to Joe Griesedieck who evidently thought that if Lemp wouldn't, then he would try to make something of it once prohibition ended.
-The Griesedieck Brewery then re-emerged as the Falstaff Brewing Company and that new entity ultimately became itself one of the largest brewers in the United States.
+The Griesedieck Brewery then re-emerged as the Falstaff Brewing Company and that new entity ultimately became itself one of the largest brewers in the United States [38,40].
 But back in 1921, after briefly experimenting with a non-alcoholic beverage they called "Cerva", the Lemp Brewery suddenly closed down.
 The gates were locked and the massive facility was put up for auction where it sold for roughly 1/10 of its actual value to the International Shoe Company.
 The once great Lemp brewing empire begun by Adam Lemp in 1840, brought to worldwide prominence by his son William and massively expanded by his son William Jr in the early days of the 20th century, was abruptly brought to its demise practically overnight through no fault of its own.
-All of these combined factors evidently lead William J. Lemp, Jr into taking his own life in the Lemp mansion shortly after the auction, an act which marked the most unfortunate end to what was arguably the most remarkable pre-prohibition brewing dynasty in the United States.
+All of these combined factors are likely what lead William J. Lemp, Jr into taking his own life in the Lemp mansion shortly after the auction, an act which marked the most unfortunate end to what was arguably the most remarkable pre-prohibition brewing dynasty in the United States.

 Background

 The focus of this article is the Lemp Brewing Company of Saint Louis, Missouri, specficially during the time period from roughly the dawn of the 20th Century right up to its demise in 1921.
 What follows, therefore, is a visual and descriptive tour of the Lemp brewery during what could be fairly considered its prime.
 Since that time, there has been a conspicuous lack of surviving historical photos and data by which to visualize the most modern era of the Lemp brewing empire whose buildings remain mostly intact and which are the most recognizable today.
 This utter lack of documentation is further exacerbated by the fact that most authors seem to skip right past the 20th century altogether and focus instead on the personal dramas such as the deaths/divorce/etc - all of which is gossip material that I couldn't care less about.
-Even Walker's excellent book referenced above dedicates page after tedious page to scandalous divorce and other personal litigation while only contributing a few sparsely detailed paragraphs to the brewery itself between the death of William Sr in 1904 to its shutting down in 1922.
+Even Stephen Walker's excellent book (Lemp The Haunting History) dedicates page after tedious page to scandalous divorce and other personal litigation while only contributing a few sparsely detailed paragraphs to the brewery itself between the death of William Sr in 1904 to its shutting down in 1922.
 At this time, Lemp was at the height of its success and confidently heading full steam into the future with plans for the massive expansion which became the Lemp brewery complex as we know it today.
 When the Lemp Brewing Company ceased to exist just a few short years after embarking upon said expansion, there was no guarantee that its own freshly erected brick and stone monuments, which appear to have been built to last forever, wouldn't simply be erased from existence.

 For many years, the prevailing belief was that there were no historic photos or documentation from this time to survive beyond the small handful of well-known examples in historic archives (which are included below).
 This conspicuous historical void of the 20th century era has always been explained away by the fact that various Lemp family member's own personal collections were destroyed upon their deaths.
 The few photos that have been known to survive were inconveniently spread across a variety of databases spanning the far obscure reaches of the internet, each requiring their own assorted esoteric methods of discovery.
 The overall lack of historic documentation previously available from this time period had always made it frustratingly difficult to visualize what a fully-operational Lemp Brewery, the same one we'd recognize today, really looked like.
 Until now, a "complete" historic and visual representation of the Lemp Brewery simply didn't seem to exist, let alone "all in one place", anywhere - neither online nor in-person at the various historical society(ies) or elsewhere for that matter.
 Having said that, 3 (out of 54) of the below photos of the brewery are courtesy of The Missouri Historical Society (these being among the most well-known photographs to surive to present-day).
 11 of the below 54 historic photographs come courtesy of the Museum of Innovation and Science in Schenectady, NY, and these more recent additions to the collective include some of the best and highest quality photos of Lemp known to exist anywhere, graciously provided in stunning detail via the General Electric archives.
 The remaining bulk of around 40 photographs, which (despite some being rather low quality) I am grateful to have the opportunity to contribute to the general knowledgebase on the Lemp Brewery.
 These are the rewards for an unrelenting obsession to uncover every last bit of any hidden/obscure/lesser-known documentation that I could find.
 I remain hopeful that there are still more out there, somewhere, yet to be discovered.
 Recognition and gratitude ultimately goes out to the aforementioned organizations along with the various, now defunct, industry publications for originally creating and curating the source material.
 Thanks to all those stewards of history, we now finally have comprehensive insight into the inner workings of the legendary Lemp Brewing Company during its most successful yet, sadly, final years.